Low Back Pain and Exercise: Why Keeping Moving Matters

 The bottom line

-If you are dealing with back pain, complete rest is usually not the answer.
+If you are dealing with low back pain, complete rest is usually not the answer.

 For most people, staying active, keeping movement in their routine, and gradually rebuilding strength and confidence gives the best chance of improvement (George et al., 2021; WHO, 2023).